-Note: Samples, including cell lysates, etc., may be used neat or after dilution.
+Note: Samples, including cell lysates, may be used neat or after dilution.

 - MSD plates are compatible with most sample matrices.
-Avoid reagents that will denature the capture antibodies (e.g. high concentrations of reducing agents such as DTT should be avoided, and also SDS and other ionic detergents should be 0.1% or less in the sample applied to the well). - Depending on the stability of the target in the matrix, additional protease and phosphatase inhibitors may be required in the matrix or diluent. - If working with purified protein, only a few nanograms per well will generally provide a strong assay signal.
-Purified recombinant proteins may exhibit differences in both signal and background as compared to native proteins in cell lysates. - > Keep diluted samples on ice until use - c.
-Prepare positive and negative cell lysates: - (if purchased separately). - Thaw cell lysate samples on ice, and dilute them immediately before use.
-Keep on ice during all manipulations, and discard all remaining thawed, unused material. - Dilute cell lysate and 5% blocking solution-B together in complete lysis buffer to a final concentration of 0.8 μg/μL.
-This will deliver 20 μg/well lysate in 25 μL and 0.5% blocking solution-B.
+Avoid reagents that will denature the capture antibodies (e.g. high concentrations of reducing agents such as DTT should be avoided; SDS and other ionic detergents should be 0.1% or less in the sample applied to the well). - Depending on the stability of the target in the matrix, additional protease and phosphatase inhibitors may be required in the matrix or diluent. - If working with purified protein, only a few nanograms per well will generally provide a strong assay signal.
+Purified recombinant proteins may exhibit differences in both signal and background as compared to native proteins in cell lysates. - > Keep diluted samples on ice until use. - c.
+Prepare positive and negative cell lysates.